essam-Walid/Bikeshare-project/README.md

 Python codes were written to import US bike share data and answer interesting questions about it by computing descriptive statistics.

 ### Credits
-https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh - This article helped me
+https://docs.github.com/en/github/authenticating-to-github/connecting-to-github-with-ssh - This article helped me connecting github with SSH.